marekvac/AltV-VTarget/README.md

 </details>

 ### CanInteract
-Decides whether the callback is disabled or not.
+Decides whether the option is disabled or not.
 Similar like `CanShow`

 ````csharp
 delegate bool VEntityOptionCheckCallback(uint entity, Vector3 pos, ISharedEntity? altEntity)
 ````

 ### OnClick
 Called when player clicks on the option.
-Callback returns bool value - ``true|false``, which decides if the menu should be refreshed.
+Callback must return bool value - ``true|false``, which decides if the menu should be refreshed.
 That can be useful when we have options for opening vehicle doors, but we don't want to show them, when the vehicle is locked.
 We have another option for unlocking vehicle, so when the player unlocks the vehicle from this option, we want the other options to appear immediately, without closing and opening the menu again.

 ```csharp
 delegate bool VEntityOptionCallback(uint entity, Vector3 pos, ISharedEntity? altEntity, Alert alert);